frc-west/frc-west.github.io/courses/CSE 1110/3 - Basic Calculations/1 - Intro.md

     hours = int(minutes / 60)
     minutes = minutes - (hours * 60)

-They both do the same thing, but the first solution is faster to calculated since it is one less step.
+They both do the same thing, but the first solution is faster to calculate since it is one less step.